Prime Holdout Problems: Introduction

 \section{Introduction}

 The Collatz Conjecture, also known as the 3n + 1 problem, is a simply-formulated problem that is notoriously unproven.
-It concerns the iterates of a piecewise equation defined on the set of positive integers \cite{lagarias2010ultimate}
+It concerns the iteration of a piecewise equation defined on the set of positive integers \cite{lagarias2010ultimate}

 \begin{ceqn}